 Any credit limit increases you apply for are now also included in your credit history, suggesting that you are having trouble managing your finances.

 The following information will still be recorded on your credit file and have an impact on your Equifax Score:

-- Basic information such as your full name, date of birth, gender, address, previous address, drivers licence number, employer and previous employer.
+- Basic information such as your full name, date of birth, gender, address, previous address, drivers licence number, employer and former employer.

 - Loans that you applied for in the last five years, listed as credit enquiries.

-- Loans or accounts where you are more than 60 days overdue, listed as defaults.
+- Loans or accounts where you are more than 60 days overdue are listed as defaults.